 Mental filter/ Focusing on the negative / Minimizing.

 You may notice that the more anxious or depressed you feel, the more often you may find yourself dwelling on conflicts, potential (or actual) issues, or the “what-ifs.”
 This can become obsessive at times, with frequent ruminations on all of the problems in your life.
-You may minimize your accomplishments, or the help or support available around you.
+You may minimize your accomplishments or the help or support available around you.
 This can become a vicious circle, as the more your thoughts create a negative lens through which you see your life, the more depressed or anxious you feel.
-Your self-esteem and confidence also begins to suffer.
+Your self-esteem and confidence also begin to suffer.

 Mental filtering describes the tendency of people with depression and anxiety to focus or dwell on the negative parts of an interaction, while disregarding the positive.
 In essence, you find yourself minimizing the importance of all of the positive parts of the interaction.
 This can result in arguments with your significant other, or worsen existing self-esteem issues.
 With people who suffer from depression, positive attributes are minimized and a sense of anxiety or failure can arise from small mistakes.
 It’s as if every flaw is highlighted, and nothing else is importEmotional reasoning.